-1.4 Directions for future research
+1.5 Directions for Future Research

 Our work leaves open several interesting avenues for future research.
-We highlight two of them here:
+We highlight some of them here:

-- We have proved, in particular, that the minimum number of parties n required for low-error randomness extraction given a corruption threshold t satisfies $4t + 1 \le n \le 5t$ in the execution-leaks model and $4t + 1 \le n \le 6t + 1$ in the sending-leaks model.
+- We have proved, in particular, that the minimum number of parties n required for low-error randomness extraction given a corruption threshold t satisfies $4t+1 \le n \le 5t$ in the execution-leaks model and $4t+1 \le n \le 6t+1$ in the sending-leaks model.
 It would be interesting to improve those bounds further towards a complete characterization. - In this work we did not focus on the efficiency of randomness extraction protocols.
 Given the practical connections of our models, it would be interesting to design more efficient protocols in this setting.
-Efficiency could be measured in the number of secret messages and/or the total number of bits sent. - In line with the previous item, and as already mentioned above, it would be interesting to improve the communication complexity necessary for extracting λ unbiased random bits beyond running our protocols λ times in parallel.
+Efficiency could be measured in the number of secret messages and/or the total number of bits sent. - In line with the previous item, and as already mentioned above, it would be interesting to improve the communication complexity necessary for extracting λ unbiased random bits beyond running our protocols λ times in parallel. - We considered only static corruptions.
+However, it also makes sense to consider an active adversary in our model.
+We leave this as another interesting future modification.

-2 Network models for randomness extraction
+2 Network Models for Randomness Extraction